ecoinformatix/ecoinformatix.github.io/content/policies.md

 This means that I will expect not only a well-written and clear manuscript, but also documentation to easily reproduce all analyses, figures, and compile manuscript text.

 **Final project proposal**
-Please prepare a short proposal on your final project idea by February 17.
+Please prepare a short proposal on your final project idea by the end of the first course module.
 The proposal should include:

 - Title & description of the project
 - Team members names